HewlettPackard/python-storage-clients/doc/source/pages/storeserv.rst

 Exception handling
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-Almost all methods, that perform interaction with StoreServ 3PAR array can generate exceptions.
+Almost all methods that perform interaction with the HPE StoreServ 3PAR array can generate exceptions.
 The best practice is to handle these exceptions.

-List of method, that can raise exceptions:
+List of method that can raise exceptions:

 * :meth:`StoreServ.open`
 * :meth:`StoreServ.get`